 If you are there in the summer months, you might be able to participate in many activities organized in the Old Town Square, like a flea market or street food market as well.

 Insider's Tips: You can climb up one of the towers of St Mary Basilica for a grand view of Krakow and the Old Town Square.
 If you climb up there at the right time, you will be able to witness the old tradition of St. Mary's Trumpet Call, where a trumpeter on the tower will come out and play the five-note Polish anthem on the hour every hour, 4 times on each side of the tower.

 2. Walk Around The Wawel Cathedral

-Wawel castle is one of the most important landmarks in Krakow, and a must visit when you are in the city.
+Wawel castle is one of the most important landmarks in Krakow, and a must-visit when you are in the city.
 The architecture of Wawel castle is a mixture of Romanesque, Gothic, Renaissance, and Early Baroque due to it being occupied and captured by different rulers over its existence.
-I recommend you spending at least a few hours there to learn more about its importance among the Polish people.
+I recommend you spend at least a few hours there to learn more about its importance among the Polish people.

 3. Meet the Legend - The Wawel Dragon